 - Denial of due process where an argument may be made that the hearing was not conducted fairly in light of the charges and information presented, and in conformity with prescribed procedures giving the accused student a reasonable opportunity to prepare and to present a response to those allegations.
-Deviations from published procedures will not be a basis for sustaining an appeal unless significant prejudice results. - There was inadequate information to support the decision, that is, the facts in the case, if viewed by a reasonable person, were insufficient to establish that a violation of the Student Code occurred. - The sanctions given do not equal the gravity of wrongdoing (i.e., too harsh) and are inappropriate for the violation of the student code which the student was found to have committed. - 4.
-To consider new information, sufficient to alter a decision, that was not known to the person appealing at the time of the original conduct meeting.
-New information, in this instance, does not include witness statements that could have been presented during the initial meeting.
+Deviations from published procedures will not be a basis for sustaining an appeal unless significant prejudice results. - 2.
+There was inadequate information to support the decision, where facts in the case, if viewed by a reasonable person, were insufficient to establish that a violation of the student code occurred. - 3.
+The sanctions given do not equal the gravity of wrongdoing (i.e., too harsh) and are inappropriate for the policy the student was found responsible for violating. - 4.
+To consider new information, sufficient to alter a decision, that was not known to the person appealing at the time of the original conduct hearing.
+New information, in this instance, does not include witness statements that could have been presented during the initial hearing.